-Independent Non-executive Director

-Graham is a qualified legal practitioner having gained his Bachelor of Law and Bachelor of Jurisprudence Degrees.
+Mr Graham Riley, BJur LLB Chairman Independent Non-executive Director Graham is a qualified legal practitioner having gained his Bachelor of Law and Bachelor of Jurisprudence Degrees.
 After 10 years of legal practice as a partner of a commercial firm in Perth, he resigned to pursue private interests in the resources and exploration sector.
 Graham has been responsible for the foundation and growth of a number of petroleum and mining companies.
 He is currently the Chairman of Gascoyne Resources Limited and Entek Energy Limited.
 Prior to their takeovers, he was the Chairman of Giralia Resources NL from 1998 until March 2011 and of Red Hill Iron Limited from 2005 to 2008.
-He is currently a Non-executive Director of Target Energy Limited.
-He was a Non-executive Director of Adelphi Energy Limited from 2005 until 2010 and a Non-executive Director of ARC Energy Limited from 1993 to 2005.
+He is currently a Non-executive Director of Target Energy Limited and a Non-executive Chairman of Entek Energy Limited.
+He was a Non-executive Director of Adelphi Energy Limited from 2005 until its takeover in 2010 and a founding Non-executive Director of ARC Energy Limited from 1993 to 2005.